mukhtar5511/Demo/README.md

 # Demo
-this is my first Repo.
+this is my first Repo, learn about commit.